Graeme Souness: Personal life

 Souness' first wife was Danielle Wilson; they met in 1982 and married in 1984.
 He adopted her young daughter, and they had three more children together.
 They separated in 1989 and later divorced.

 Souness has been married to Karen Souness, his second wife, since 1994.
 Together, the couple have a son and Souness has two stepchildren from Karen's previous relationship.
-His stepdaughter Lauren works at al-Jazeera as a sports presenter.

-In 2010, Souness sold the family home in Colinton in Edinburgh to Fred Goodwin, and moved to a newly developed property in Sandbanks, Poole, Dorset.
+In 2010, Souness sold the family home in Colinton in Edinburgh for £3.5m to Fred Goodwin, and moved to a newly developed property in Sandbanks, Poole, Dorset.

 During a discussion about climate change on Sky Sports Super Sunday in 2021, Souness announced that he had been following a vegan diet for the previous three years.

 Political views

 Souness' political views have, at various points in his career, generated comment.

 In 1982, Souness and teammate Sammy Lee made cameo appearances, as themselves, in an episode of the BBC's Liverpudlian drama series Boys from the Blackstuff.
 Written by Alan Bleasdale, the series offered a critique of Thatcherism – and in particular the large-scale unemployment then evident in urban Britain – apparently at odds with Souness's own Conservative politics.

 In 2007, in the lead-up to elections to the Scottish Parliament, Souness was one of 15 prominent current and former footballers named in a newspaper advertisement urging "every patriotic Scot to help maintain Scotland's place in the United Kingdom which has served Scotland well."

+Prior to the 2025 Hamilton, Larkhall and Stonehouse by-election to the Scottish Parliament, in which Reform UK was expected to contend for victory, Souness blasted Reform leader Nigel Farage as a "chancer" who "doesn't care about [Scots]," encouraging voters to choose the Labour candidate and eventual winner, Davy Russell.

+Charitable work

+Souness launched a fundraising campaign for DEBRA, a charity seeking a cure for epidermolysis bullosa, in May 2023.
+As part of the fundraising activities he announced plans to swim the English Channel.
+On 18 June 2023, he completed the swim, in a wetsuit, as part of a six-person relay team, raising £1m for the charity.

 Reputation

-His Liverpool team-mate Michael Robinson said of Souness in 2016: "I found him a very personal, cuddly chap who was actually quite vulnerable about being a human being with emotions.
+Souness was described by The Daily Telegraph as "one of the most fearsome men in the game."
+However, his Liverpool team-mate Michael Robinson said of Souness in 2016: "I found him a very personal, cuddly chap who was actually quite vulnerable about being a human being with emotions.
 To this day, he still tries very hard not to be this lovely cuddly person, when really he is."